 Marriott International reports quarterly profit on surge in travel demand

-May 4 (Reuters) - Marriott International Inc MAR.O posted a quarterly profit on Wednesday, compared to a year-ago loss, as a rebound in travel demand boosted occupancy rates across its hotels.
+May 4 (Reuters) - Marriott International Inc MAR.O posted a quarterly profit on Wednesday, compared with a year-ago loss, as a rebound in travel demand boosted occupancy rates across its hotels.

+The company, which owns brands including The Ritz-Carlton, reported comparable RevPAR, or revenue per available room, increase of 96.5% for the quarter.

+The hotel operator announced a 30 cents per share quarterly cash dividend.

 The company reported a net income of $377 million, or $1.14 per share, for the first quarter ended March 31, compared with a loss of $11 million, or 3 cents per share, a year earlier.